Navigating birthdays from "the bubble"

 This is the list of attendees at my son, Gilbert’s, 14th birthday party this weekend.

-- and of course no GMOs, though whether or not to label GMOs was up for discussion around the breakfast table after talk of some other, perhaps more usual, teen boy conversations that I didn’t track or understand
+• and no GMOs, though whether or not to label GMOs was up for discussion around the breakfast table after talk of some other, perhaps more usual, teen boy conversations that I didn’t track or understand

 Welcome to my bubble!